Coderishi9/Python-Projects/README.md

 1. _IntelliJ_

-- &nbsp;&nbsp;Add a Configuration of type sbt Task to run or debug
+> - Add a Configuration of type sbt Task to run or debug
-- &nbsp;&nbsp;sbt Tool Window in the Sidebar
+> - sbt Tool Window in the Sidebar
-- &nbsp;&nbsp;sbt shell at the Bottom Left
+> - sbt shell at the Bottom Left

 2. _Terminal_ - IDE integrated or native:

-  - sbt - opens an sbt shell
+> - sbt - opens an sbt shell

 ### **Using sbt shell:**